-Need to submit a Submit a Claim Correspondence Form and

-corrected claim due to your corrected claim to:
+Submit a Claim Correspondence Form and your corrected claim to:

-errors or changes on Claims Correspondence
+Claims Correspondence

-original submission Amerigroup Washington, Inc.
+Wellpoint

 P.O.
 Box 61599

 Virginia Beach, VA 23466-1599

 Clearly identify the claim as corrected.
-We

-cannot accept claims with handwritten

-alterations to billing information.
-We will

-return claims that have been altered with an

-explanation of the reason for the return.

-Standard timely filing guidelines apply to all

-corrected and replacement claims.
+We cannot accept claims with handwritten alterations to billing information.
+We will return claims that have been altered with an explanation of the reason for the return.
+Standard timely filing guidelines apply to all corrected and replacement claims.